pattonsgirl/CEG3120/Projects/Project4/README.md

   - You can install Docker in WSL2 or in an EC2 instance.
 - Create a container image that will run a webserver and contains your website
   - you can use `apache2` or `nginx` as the webserver
-- Create a `Dockerfile` with instructions on how to build the image
+- Create a `Dockerfile` and use it to build an image with your website files and dependencies
 - Add site content & `Dockerfile` to your repo

 ### Documentation